trentagon/trentagon.github.io/index.md

 Welcome!
 I am a Ph.D. candidate in the Earth and Space Sciences Department and Astrobiology Program at the [University of Washington](https://ess.uw.edu/people/trent-thomas/){:target="_blank"}.

-I study a wide range of topics related to planetary science, astrobiology, and the evolution of planetary atmospheres.
-I am dedicated to communicating science to a large audience and exploring the intersection of art and science.
+I study topics related to planetary science, astrobiology, and the evolution of planetary atmospheres.
+I am dedicated to communicating science to a wide variety of audiences and exploring the intersection of art and science.
 Explore the links below to learn more.

 <div style="display: flex; justify-content: space-between;">
     <div style="flex: 1; margin-right: 20px;">